m4ttsch/omscs-notes-notes/information-security/software-security.md

 One drawback for these languages is performance degradation.
 The extra runtime checks slow down the execution of your program.

 ## Unsafe Languages
-When using “unsafe” languages, the programmer takes on the responsibility of preventing potential buffer overflow scenarios.
+When using "unsafe" languages, the programmer takes on the responsibility of preventing potential buffer overflow scenarios.

 One way to do that is by checking all input to ensure that it conforms to expectations.
 Assume that all input is evil.